 - does not evaluate experience or skills, nor does it evaluate market opportunity or other business success factors.

 Free Entrepreneur Quiz

-- Complete the quiz free of charge and determine the largest suitable business size - small, medium, or large – in terms of number of employees, clients, volume of communications and operations.
+- Complete the quiz free of charge and determine the largest business size most suitable for you: small, medium, or large – in terms of number of employees, clients, volume of communications and operations.

 - Discover entrepreneur types for businesses of this scale, read their descriptions including strong and weak points, tips for success in business tailored to each entrepreneur type, and examples of favorable occupations these types are likely to succeed as entrepreneurs.

 The premium granular assessment of your entrepreneur type is an option available upon completion of the free entrepreneur quiz.
 The premium assessment:

 - Determines your exact (= most likely) entrepreneur type.

 - Includes examples franchises that match up your entrepreneur type.

 - When applicable, it also determines, what kind of business partner, in terms of his or her entrepreneur type, you can benefit from partnering with, and a list of occupations for such partnerships.

 - In some cases, the premium assessment may determine that more than one entrepreneur type that apply to you.